plforacle/database/ol-value-navigator/oci-lamp-setup/oci-lamp-setup.md

 In this lab, you will:

 * Create a compartment for the workshop resources.
-* Create a VCN with public and private subnets.
+* Create a VCN and public subnet for the LAMP server.
 * Configure SSH and web traffic rules.
 * Launch an Oracle Linux 9 compute instance.
 * Connect to the instance with SSH.